 - the year to 30 June 2013 (PDF,110KB).

 We provide support to the UK Reproducibility Network, which is a national peer-led consortium that aims to ensure the UK retains its place as a centre for world-leading research.
 They do this by investigating the factors that contribute to robust research, promoting training activities, and disseminating best practice.
+In September 2021 UKRN received significant funding to drive uptake of open research practices across the sector from the Research England Development (RED) Fund.

 We also support the San Francisco declaration on research assessment (DORA), and recognise the relationship between research assessment and research integrity.